-Toho Soma is a Senior Research Associate for the Center for Excellence in Health Innovation at the University of New England, where he focuses on substance use prevention and interprofessional education.
+Toho Soma is a Senior Research Associate for the Center for Excellence in Public Health at the University of New England, where he evaluates a range of public health projects.
 Prior to this he was the Public Health Director for the City of Portland.
 In addition to being on the Board, Toho also sits on the Board of Directors of the Daniel Hanley Center for Health Leadership.
-Toho holds an MPH in Epidemiology and Biostatistics from the University of California at Berkeley, and is currently pursuing an MS in Health Informatics at UNE.
+Toho holds an MPH in Epidemiology and Biostatistics from the University of California at Berkeley, and an MS in Health Informatics from UNE.
 He and his husband Jason live in Portland.

 Ian Yaffe is the Director for the Maine Center for Disease Control and Prevention’s (Maine CDC) Office of Population Health Equity (OPHE), a newly established office devoted to identifying and addressing health disparities throughout Maine.
 Ian is on leave through 2021 from his position as Executive Director of Mano en Mano where he joined the staff in 2010 after working in several seasonal jobs in Massachusetts and Colorado.
 He graduated from Bowdoin College in 2009 with a degree in Latin American Studies and Education and spent a semester at the Universidad de La Habana in 2008.
 Outside of Mano en Mano, Ian is a Chief Boatswain’s Mate in the U.S. Coast Guard Reserve and serves on the Boards of Directors of CEI and the Maine Philanthropy Center.